 She was not at all as George had described her in his letters—she was worse.
 Far worse.

-George had described a widow a few years younger than him who loved children, and who’d taken up teaching as a way to support herself after her husband’s death.
-From that, he’d envisioned one of two women—a brash, large-bosomed gold-digger, content to parade around on George’s arm in exchange for a comfortable, indeed, wealthy, lifestyle; or a staunch matron near, or nearing, the end of her childbearing years, who either viewed marriage to George as her last kick at the cat, or a woman who, aware that the cat would scamper out of reach no matter how well she aimed, planned to nurture her maternal instincts by smothering George under a cloud of marital bliss.
+George had described a widow a few years younger than him who loved children and who’d taken up teaching as a way to support herself after her husband’s death.
+From that, Joe had envisioned one of two women—a brash, large-bosomed gold-digger, content to parade around on George’s arm in exchange for a comfortable, indeed wealthy, lifestyle; or a staunch matron nearing the end of her childbearing years, who either viewed marriage to George as her last kick at the cat or who, aware that the cat would scamper out of reach no matter how well she aimed, planned to nurture her maternal instincts by smothering George under a cloud of marital bliss.

-Face to face with the woman he had actually married—all five-foot-nothing, porcelain-skinned and freckled with not an ounce of maternal softness in her cool green gaze—all he could think was that he’d been so far off in his estimation that an ape draped in widow weeds could have climbed out of the four-up, and he’d have been less surprised.
-That, and, he should have resigned twelve months ago.
+Face to face with the woman he had actually married—five-feet-nothing, porcelain-skinned, and freckled, with not an ounce of maternal softness in her cool green gaze—all he could think was that he’d been so far off in his estimation that an ape draped in widow weeds could have climbed out of the four-up and he’d have been less surprised.
+That, and he should have resigned twelve months ago.

-As though sensing his incredulity, and questioning why he should be so shocked, she arched her strawberry-blond eyebrows and hitched her slender shoulders back until each vertebrae of her spine was aligned so perfectly, the skirt of her simple black gown fell with linear precision to the gravel beneath her short-heeled black boots.
+As though sensing his incredulity and questioning why he should be so shocked, she arched her strawberry-blonde eyebrows and hitched her slender shoulders back until each vertebra of her spine was aligned so perfectly with the next that the skirt of her simple black gown fell with linear precision to the gravel beneath her short-heeled black boots.